http://michie.net

 There were many methods used to traditionally change the colour of the twine fibre.
 Sometimes the twine was rubbed on a white stone and the result was pure white.
 Another method was to soak the twine in mud before weaving.
 Slate stone, orchid bark, roots and jungle grasses were some of the other materials used to produce dye.
 Burnt shell was often used to make the dye fast.
 Some special seashells were also crushed to produce a dark red dye.
 The end result was often striking especially the earthy colors.
 Unfortunately it is becoming more difficult to find a genuine traditional bilum.

-A modern day bilum is fashioned from commercially manufactured wool and often brightly coloured nylon strings but nothing beats the feel and pride of owning a "real" bilum made from traditional fibre.
+A modern day bilum, often taking weeks to make, is fashioned from commercially manufactured wool and often brightly coloured nylon strings but nothing beats the feel and pride of owning a "real" bilum made from traditional fibre.

 Weaving a bilum

-Bilums have even been woven into dresses and worn on formal occasions as modeled by Linda at a recent Air Niugini Ball.
+Bilums have even been woven into dresses and worn on formal occasions as modeled by Linda (above) at an Air Niugini Ball.

 [ Home | PNG Index | PNG Links | PNG FAQ's | PNG Gossip | Family Index | Site Info ]